A comprehensive guide to Alice’s home shire, ‘The Land of the Summer People’.

 Crooked Swan, Crewkerne

 From weird to wonderful and everything in between, there’s always something new to admire within the Crooked Swan’s decor.
-Beautiful carved wooden beds, including a pair of creative bunkbeds built into a nook in the family room, Indian doors, oil painting wallpaper and a gramophone shower head are just a few highlights.
+An extraordinary pub with beautiful bedrooms of carved wooden beds, including a pair of creative bunkbeds built into a nook in the family room, Indian doors, oil painting wallpaper and a gramophone shower head are just a few highlights.

 Best for: A sunny day expedition